swyxio/ai-notes/TEXT_CHAT.md

 	- we break down the requirements for good dialogue into natural language rules the agent should follow, and ask raters about each rule separately.
 We demonstrate that this breakdown enables us to collect more targeted human judgements of agent behaviour and allows for more efficient rule-conditional reward models.
 	- our agent provides evidence from sources supporting factual claims when collecting preference judgements over model statements.
 For factual questions, evidence provided by Sparrow supports the sampled response 78% of the time.

+"A new episode of the “bitter lesson”: almost none of the research from ~2 decades of dialogue publications, conferences and workshops lead to [#ChatGPT](https://twitter.com/hashtag/ChatGPT?src=hashtag_click).
+- Slot filling
+- intent modeling
+- hybrid symbolic approaches (KGs)

 ## Chat Products

 - YouChat https://twitter.com/RichardSocher/status/1606350406765842432